marciogualtieri/Summarizer/README.md

      $ mvn clean verify package

-Maven 3 and Java are required to build the application.
+Maven 3 and Java 8 are required to build the application.

-Once the application is built, JavaDocs will be present in the following directory:
+Once the application is built, JavaDocs can be found in the following directory:

      ./target/apidocs/index.html